rajen-shres/cobalt/README.md

 [![GPL license](https://img.shields.io/badge/License-GPL-blue.svg)](https://github.com/mguthrieabf/cobalt/blob/master/LICENSE)
 # Cobalt - Work in Progress

 Cobalt is a web-based platform for the administration and running of [the game of bridge](https://en.wikipedia.org/wiki/Contract_bridge).
-It is expected to be complete in 2021.
+It is expected to be complete in 2022 or 2023.

 Cobalt will manage all aspects of bridge administration for players, clubs, state organisations and national organisations.
 This includes payments, event entry, club membership, discussion forums, masterpoints, results and scoring.